Quintez1/active-directory/README.md

 <img src="https://i.imgur.com/4hzgUaF.jpeg" alt="Azure logo"/>
 </p>

-<h1>Lab - Azure Compute and Networking</h1>
+<h1>Lab - Azure Active Directory</h1>

 - Simple Steps and Description:

-We're going to set up some virtual computers (VMs) in the cloud using Azure.
-We'll create a Windows computer and a Linux computer, and then we'll use a tool called Wireshark to see how data moves between them.
+We'll set up a system called Active Directory on a cloud server.
+This helps manage users and computers in a network.

-- Create a Resource Group: Think of this as a folder where we'll keep our cloud computers.
+- Create a Domain Controller: Make a Windows Server in the cloud to manage the network.
-- Create a Windows 10 VM: Make a virtual Windows computer.
+- Create a Client Computer: Make a Windows 10 computer in the cloud to join the network.
+- Install Active Directory: Set up Active Directory on the server.
-- Create a Linux (Ubuntu) VM: Make a virtual Linux computer.
+- Create User Accounts: Make accounts for different users.
-- Observe Your Virtual Network: Check how these computers are connected in the cloud.

-This lab focuses on creating and managing Azure virtual machines (VMs) and understanding network traffic using tools like Wireshark.
-You'll create both Windows and Linux VMs, observe different types of network traffic (ICMP, SSH, DHCP, DNS, and RDP), and understand how network security groups (NSGs) can affect this traffic.
-This lab will help you build fundamental skills in Azure computing and networking, and how to analyze and secure network traffic.<br />
+- Join the Client Computer to the Domain: Connect the Windows 10 computer to the network

+This lab focuses on deploying Active Directory in an Azure environment.
+You'll set up a Domain Controller and a client machine, configure Active Directory Domain Services, create user accounts, and join the client machine to the domain.
+This project helps you gain practical experience in managing and deploying Active Directory for user and resource management. <br />

 <h2>Environments and Technologies Used</h2>